 Students are responsible for recruiting patient/clients for clinical experiences.
 Approximately 60 patient/client experiences at specified levels of competency are required for program completion.
 Resources for client recruitment include previous clinic clients, students, college faculty/staff, Bradley Free Clinic (Roanoke), Roanoke Valley Health Department, and friends or family of students.
 Clinic services are free to the public.
 Note: Applicants should be aware that an evening clinical experience may be necessary on a limited basis, due to the number of students involved and clinical hours necessary to meet educational standards.

 Applicants for admission to the dental hygiene program are considered for class positions based on their ability to meet program admission standards, without regard to race, color, sex, age, religion, disability, national origin, or other non-merit factors.

-No. All applicants who meet the deadline who are minimally qualified and complete the application process will be considered for the 2016 program.
-Applicants that wish to begin preparing for possible consideration for 2016 or 2017 can submit the 2016 Dental Hygiene application form with a note attached informing us of your future goal.
-You will still have to provide official transcripts with the application if you desire advising from the advisor so proper course selection can be suggested.
+There is not a waiting list.
+All applicants who meet the deadline who are minimally qualified and complete the application process will be considered for the program each year.
+Applicants that wish to begin preparing for possible future consideration can submit the Dental Hygiene application form with a note attached informing us of your future goal.
+You will still have to provide official transcripts with the application if you desire advising from the advisor so proper courses can be suggested.
 If you are planning to take classes to meet prerequisite requirements or completing support courses prior to entry, you will benefit from advising and receive updates on changes to the curriculum (if any).
-Later, you will need to submit recommendation letters/forms prior to February 15 of the year you are "eligible" and wish to be considered for (you will be notified about taking the TEAS and interviewing at that time).
+Later, you will need to submit recommendation letters/forms prior to February 15 of the year you are "eligible" and wish to be considered for.